starwit-trainings/csharp-basics/03-objection-orientation/Readme.md

 The following picture shows a model subset from last subsection, that we are going to implement.
 It is focussing on football clubs and each of the items in this diagram will end up in a piece of code.

 ![Implementation Example](/imgs/OOD02.png)

+Every entity from the football application domain is represented by a class.
+As we will deal with many instances for every class e.g. there will 18 clubs for the first German football league.
+So we need a mechanism to tell those instances apart.
+For this a unique id is used and as this is necessary for all classes, attributes and logic needed are put in an AbstractEntity class from which all others will inherit.

 ## 01 - OO concepts
 This example introduces a first insight, on how to store data in C# programs.
 A list of C#'s built-in data can be found [here](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types)